danieltinker/RAG/README.md

     **Terminal:**   run: python3 main.py

 # Disclaimers
-There is NO caching layer, if you stop the program your embbedings will be recalculated from scratch.
+1. There is NO caching layer, if you stop the program your embbedings will be recalculated from scratch.
+2. Cpp Methods are not supported.